FrederikLizakJohansen/Batch_PDF_py37/README.md

  * Saving data

-   - Either a txt files or binary with hdf5.
+   - Either as txt files or binary with hdf5.

    - Including header